kmsholcomb/DW-Homebrew/Basic Moves.md

 ### Hack & Slash
 When you **fight in melee or close quarters**, roll +STR. **On a 10+**, your maneuver works as expected (deal your damage) and choose 1 from the following list:

-* Evade, prevent, or counter the enemy’s reprisal.
+* Evade, prevent, or otherwise counter the enemy’s reprisal.
 * Roll damage with *Advantage*, then add +1d6 extra, but suffer the enemy’s reprisal.

 **On a 7-9**, your maneuver mostly works (deal your damage), but suffer the enemy’s reprisal.